ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

       | **sample**: none

     racf
-      Whether there is RACF protection set on the data set.
+      Whether there is RACF protection set on the dataset.

-      Value can be either one of 'none', 'generic' or 'discrete' for non-VSAM data sets.
+      Value can be either one of 'none', 'generic' or 'discrete' for non-VSAM datasets.

       For VSAMs, the value can be either 'yes' or 'no'.